jrstrick/Make_Index-for-Smeagol-Wiki/Readme.md

 ## How it Works

-- Function main() Location: main.go
+- Function main()
+  Location: main.go

-  Validates the path you passed make_index.
+  We validate the path you passed make_index.
 Once the path you passed make_index has been validated, main.go calls the gen_index function in gen_index.go and passes it the validated path.

+  Also make sure the program doesn't terminate before the go-routines are all finished.

-- Function gen_index(*path* string) Location: gen_index.go
+- Function gen_index(*path* string)
+  Location: gen_index.go

   Calls gen_index_preflight with the path gen_index was passed.

   If gen_index_preflight returns true, we create a new Index.md file, and iterate through the directory at the end of our path.